 blue plate with blistered shishito peppers, lemon slices and a red napkin

-Back in college when my girlfriends and I would go out for wine and appetizers, nine times out of ten we would be ordering blistered shishito peppers if they were on the menu.
+Back in college, when my girlfriends and I would go out for wine and appetizers, nine times out of ten we ordered blistered shishito peppers – if they were on the menu.

-A bold move if I do say so myself, being on a college budget and given the fact that shishito peppers always cost a small fortune.
+A bold move if I do say so myself.
+Being on a college budget, and given the fact that restaurant apps can cost a small fortune.

 After learning just how easy and inexpensive it is to make blistered shishito peppers at home, I have rekindled the blistered pepper flame and strongly encourage you to give it a shot if you enjoy an easy appetizer!